alexaburchak/HMMProfiler/README.md

 - Trims sequences based on ali_from and ali_to coordinates from hmmsearch.
 - Generates final output file `matches_outpath`.

-### Step 6: Count Unique VH/VL Pairs (countSeqs) and Write to CSV (writeCSV)
+### Step 6: Count Unique Sequence Combinations (countSeqs) and Write to CSV (writeCSV)
-- Reads `matches_outpath` line-by-line to identify VH/VL pairs by target_name, FASTQ_filename and model_name.
+- Reads `matches_outpath` line-by-line to identify trimmed sequences by target_name and model_name.
-- Stores pairs in an object and counts frequency of each pair.
+- Counts the occurrences of unique sequence combinations across all targets and formats the results
 - Generates final output file `counts_outpath`

-## NOTES
+## Notes
-- The name of your model should contain either 'VH' or 'VL' for successful sequence pairing in countSeqs().
+- The name of your model should contain some information about the type of structure being identified (CDR, VH/VL sequence, etc.) for successful sequence pairing in countSeqs().
+This information will be extracted and used to name the sequence columns in the final counts_outpath.